samyouaret/tmo-iv/README.md

     yarn install

-Setup the variables needed in `.env`
+Setup the variables needed in `.env`, and make sure to create a Database in Postgres

 Run database migrations